symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 ---
 layout: post
-title: Discovery and analysis of a Windows PhoneBook Use-After-Free vulnerablity (CVE-2020-1530)
+title: Discovery and analysis of a Windows PhoneBook Use-After-Free vulnerability (CVE-2020-1530)
 description: A step-by-step tutorial and analysis of a Windows vulnerability.
 image: assets/images/rasapi-header.png
 ---